 The findings showed that selecting five-star animals resulted in a higher average litter size, lower lamb mortality and higher-performing lambs that reach slaughter weight quicker.

 The five-star flock sold more lambs per ewe and at an earlier age, with the combined benefits equating to these ewes delivering €18 net profit more per head.

-On a 100-ewe flock this translates to an additional €1,800 net profit on the farm’s bottom line.
+On a 100-ewe flock, this translates to an additional €1,800 net profit on the farm’s bottom line.

 Lower GHG emissions

-Teagasc concludes the results clearly show the benefit of consistently selecting high-star-rated rams, with many additional benefits now also being realised in terms of animal health.
+Teagasc concludes that the results clearly show the benefit of consistently selecting high-star-rated rams, with many additional benefits now also being realised in terms of animal health.